Lunyr/Orbiter/README.md

 [![CircleCI](https://circleci.com/gh/Lunyr/Orbiter/tree/master.svg?style=svg&circle-token=3b4d992ec4996123226a816aaba2b7da60bce6ea)](https://circleci.com/gh/Lunyr/Orbiter/tree/master)

 A decentralized Lunyr electron application

+**This is experimental software.
+There are known issues, missing functionality, and some components may not work.** There will be continuous work on Orbiter going forward but for the time being it is not a replacement for the Web app at [lunyr.com](https://lunyr.com/).

 ## Development